elestel-rpg/elestel-wiki/public/logs/2017-08-11/fenius.md

 # To the Central Sea!

-> Drunken Trump Graycott hippogryphs Landow Pendle
+> Drunken Trump Graycott hippogryphs hippogriffs Landow Pendle

 ***The Chronicles of Chaos, Week the Second***